 7. Repurpose and reposition content.

 You have two basic options to reuse great content seasonally to get more clients and new business.
 First, you can market fresh content focused on the particular season.
-Create new content based on the latest market data and hold events to match the season.
+Create unique content based on the latest market data and hold events to match the season.
 Rethinking your content and marketing events every year ensures that your efforts are fresh and in line with the latest trends.
 This guarantees content that is up-to-date and tailored to your business.

 Or, you can repurpose past content.
 You can do this by reusing the content you’ve already created for the season but supplement it with some exciting visuals.
 Change the old content, add to it, or redirect it to new audiences.

 Plan for unexpected events to maintain or even boost your business.
 A well-known example is Walmart’s practice of stocking up on Pop-Tarts during hurricane season.
 The box store searched the data and discovered that shoppers stockpile Pop-Tarts before a hurricane.
 So, Walmart benefits from the seven-fold increase in Pop-Tart sales.
 And it does it by providing the unexpected item consumers want.
 Be the business that supplies consumers when their plans fall through.
 If you’re the only shop in town stocking umbrellas during an uncharacteristic downpour, you’re going to get more customers.